René Angélil: Early life

 Angélil was born in Montreal, Quebec, Canada, to a father of Syrian descent and a mother of Lebanese origin.
 His father, Joseph Angélil, was born in Montreal to parents from Damascus, Syria, and his mother, Alice Sara, was born in Montreal to Lebanese parents.
-He was the older of two children, he had a brother, André (born 1945).
+He was the older of two children; he had a brother.
 Both of his parents were members of the Melkite Greek Catholic Church.
 Angélil studied at Collège Saint-Viateur (high school), in Outremont and at Collège André-Grasset (post secondary), in Montreal.